Merpster456/CommunityServiceApp/README.md

 #### GUI Start (Easiest)

-Open finder, go into the FBLA-Coding-master folder, then double click on the mac_start.command file.
+Open finder, go into the FBLA-Coding-master folder, then two finger click the mac_start.command file and click open.
+You will then be prompted saying this is from an "unidentified developer" disregard this and click open.

 #### Command Line Start (Still Easy)